Ron Borczon, MT-BC

 - Over 25 years experience in drug and alcohol rehabilitation

-- Personalized CD's for relaxation, affirmations and other aspects of well-being.
+- A personalized recording for relaxation, affirmations and other aspects of well-being.

 - Keynote address engagements on the power of music and story in our lives.